 Their Diagnoses (1)

 - Patient: Diffuse Large B-Cell Lymphoma

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 64, Stage III
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 5 years ago, Female, Age: 64, Stage III

 - View this journey (5 Experiences)